 To start, you can manage a load of social media channels from within the platform, including LinkedIn and YouTube (neither of which Mailchimp supports) and get in-depth performance analytics on any of the platforms you manage within the tool.
 It even tracks and reports on posts that weren't published through HubSpot.

-The tools have almost identical approaches to AI content writing: you can ask it to rewrite, expand, shorten, or change the tone, as you can see from these screenshots.
+The tools have almost identical approaches to AI content writing: you can ask it to write, rewrite, expand, shorten, or change the tone, as you can see from these screenshots.

 Here's what HubSpot looks like: